core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Examples of Counter Signature Parameters are in {{sec-cs-params-ex}}.

+### Secret Derivation Algorithm ## {#ssec-common-context-dh-alg}

+Secret Derivation Algorithm identifies the elliptic curve Diffie-Hellman algorithm used to derive a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

+This parameter is immutable once the Common Context is established.
+Secret Derivation Algorithm MUST take value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
+The value is associated to a COSE key type, specified in the "Capabilities" column of the Registry.
+COSE capabilities for algorithms are defined in Section 8 of {{I-D.ietf-cose-rfc8152bis-algs}}.

+For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.

+### Secret Derivation Parameters ## {#ssec-common-context-dh-params}

+Secret Derivation Parameters identifies the parameters associated to the elliptic curve Diffie-Hellman algorithm specified in Secret Derivation Algorithm.
+This parameter is immutable once the Common Context is established.

+This parameter is a CBOR array including the following two elements, whose exact structure and value depend on the value of Counter Signature Algorithm:

+* The first element is the array of COSE capabilities for Secret Derivation Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

+* The second element is the array of COSE capabilities for the COSE key type associated to Secret Derivation Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

+Examples of Secret Derivation Parameters are in {{sec-cs-params-ex}}.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
 The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).